-As October is an off-season in Iceland, rest assured to score some great deals for flights, hotels and other vacation packages.
+As October is off-season in Iceland, rest assured to score some great deals for flights, hotels, and other vacation packages.
 When we were looking to book our flights in April of this year, we found that tickets were priced well for September and October.
-IcelandAir comes out flight deals every three months or so for its North American flyers (US & Canada).
-And we decided to book flights and hotel together for the two of us for October.
-WowAir also has some great deals for this time of the year.

-You can also find great deals for hostels and airbnbs in Iceland in October.
-Get your accommodation deals right here
+You can find great deals on accommodation in Iceland in October.
+Get your hotel/ accommodation deals right here.

 Iceland Tours in October

-Most of the tours in Iceland are still in operation in October.
-Classic day tours like the Golden Circle and South Iceland tours were operating as normal when we were in Iceland.
-We saw rainbows over the waterfalls, experienced some light flurries and snow on our way and also enjoyed some sunshine at the glacier walk.
-Access to Snæfellsnes peninsula in West-Iceland via road is also possible in October from Reykjavik.
+We saw rainbows over the waterfalls, walked over black sand beaches, experienced some light flurries and snow on our way, and also enjoyed some sunshine at the glacier walk.
+Access to the Snæfellsnes peninsula in West Iceland via road is also possible in October from Reykjavik.

 Multi-day tours to North Iceland are also possible in October.
 North Iceland’s most stunning sights, such as Lake Myvatn, the waterfalls Dettifoss and Godafoss, etc are open for visitors.

-Northern lights tour are offered in winter in Iceland, including October.
+Northern Lights tours are offered in winter in Iceland, including October.
 These tours depart from Reykjavik between 08:30 pm to 10:00 pm.
-Other winter tours like ice caves, snowmobile and super jeep tours, and glacier lagoon hike tours are also offered.
+Other winter tours like ice caves, snowmobile, super jeep tours, and glacier lagoon hike tours are also offered.

 Food and photography tours are also operating as normal.

-Blue Lagoon also operates with their winter schedule, with their first entry at 08:00 am and goes up to 09:00 pm
+The famous Blue Lagoon also operates with its winter schedule, with their first entry at 08:00 am and going up to 09:00 pm

 Festivals in Iceland in October

-Although a slow tourist season, Iceland has great line–up of festivals in October.
+Although a slow tourist season, Iceland has a great line–up of festivals in October.
 During our visit, we were able to participate in a few of them.

-- Imagine Peace Tower – The Imagine peace tower is an impressive light tower which is lit every year from October 09 to December 09.
+- Imagine Peace Tower Lighting – The Imagine peace tower is an impressive light tower that is lit every year from October 09 to December 09.
 This tower was built and dedicated to John Lennon by his widow Yoko Ona.
-The day the tower is lit is on John Lennon’s birthday, which is October 09th and the day he died – December 09 – the lights are turned off.
+The day the tower is lit is on John Lennon’s birthday, which is October 09th, and on the day he died – December 09 – the lights are turned off.
 This impressive beam of light shines through the night sky, with “imagine peace” written in 24 different languages at the base of the light tower.

-- Music concerts, shows at Harpa Concert Hall – In October, you can gear up for some music fests and concerts all month long at the Harpa Concert Hall.
+- Music concerts show at Harpa Concert Hall – In October, you can gear up for some music fests and concerts all month long at the Harpa Concert Hall.
 One of the biggest music festivals in Iceland – Air Waves – is scheduled for early November every year and so you will definitely feel the buzz in the air in October.

-Iceland in October will leave you speechless with its many natural phenomenon.
+Iceland in October will leave you speechless with its many natural phenomena.